 Then they both crossed boulders to get to the other side…

-Pablo eventually went to the other side to explore the stream with his dad.
+My son eventually went to the other side to explore the stream with his dad.
 Thankfully, my husband is always ready with the proper shoes (plus he’s also used to being barefoot).
-I came in a dress and sandals, so it was quite hard for me to follow Pablo. 😛 I tried to go barefoot, but my feet hurt every few steps; my sandals were too flat to have use for any protection, too.
+I came in a dress and sandals, so it was quite hard for me to follow them. 😛 I tried to go barefoot, but my feet hurt every few steps; my sandals were too flat to have use for any protection, too.

 We had a full afternoon of fun and exploration.
 Loved this surprise so much.

 With traveling (even just near your place), the organic opportunities to practice balance, strengthen muscles, and do basic movement (including transfer work which my son happily did with rocks and water) are just things I can never replicate at home — and this is why even if we have a prepared environment, I really prefer going outdoors!

 If only for the stream, we’d love to go visit Burrow Cafe more often.

 If you decide to visit, make sure to have a change of clothes (good thing I had) for your child, and comfortable footwear for you and your child. 💛 My son, being used to being barefoot though, did not need shoes for his exploration.

 For more information on BURROW CAFE, you may visit their INSTAGRAM ACCOUNT.

 Open Wednesdays to Sundays 7AM – 2PM